-- 1.1 The New Forest is one of England's smallest and most intensely visited national parks.
-It also has the highest concentration of open access designated wildlife sites of any of the English national parks.
-As such it faces particular challenges to integrate outdoor recreation with the conservation of its special qualities. - 1.2 It is likely that more people will want to visit the New Forest so the challenges will probably increase over time. - 1.3 This Memorandum of Understanding (MoU) aims to summarise the desirable outcomes, guiding principles and criteria that underpin the way in which key organisations will work together to improve the management of recreation across the New Forest.
-It will be used by statutory organisations that have responsibilities for aspects of recreation management in the New Forest: namely the Forestry Commission, Hampshire County Council, New Forest District Council, Natural England, the Verderers and New Forest National Park Authority. - 1.4 It is not limited to protected areas (e.g. Site of Special Scientific Interest, Special Protection Area, Special Area of Conservation or grazing land) or to the boundary of the New Forest National Park since recreation needs to be facilitated and managed throughout the wider New Forest area. - 1.5 The MoU reflects and builds on the agreed Priority Task of the Recreation Management Strategy Steering and Advisory Groups, which is:

-to agree an overall plan for where within and around the National Park we should encourage people to go to enjoy outdoor recreation, and how this should be achieved.
-The aim would be to both improve the New Forest's recreational experience and enhance the other special qualities (including its rich wildlife, tranquility and commoning tradition) and to avoid inadvertently damaging the special qualities which people come to the New Forest to enjoy.

-1.6 It also complements the New Forest National Park Recreation Management Strategy 2010-2030, describing how statutory organisations will work together to achieve the Strategy.
+- 1.1 The New Forest is one of England's smallest and most intensely visited National Parks.
+It also has the highest concentration of designated wildlife sites of any of the English national parks.
+As such it faces particular challenges to integrate outdoor recreation with the conservation of its special qualities. - 1.2 This Memorandum of Understanding (MoU) aims to summarise the desirable outcomes, guiding principles and criteria that underpin the way in which key organisations will work together to improve the management of recreation across the New Forest.
+It will be used by statutory organisations that have responsibilities for aspects of recreation management in the New Forest: namely the Forestry Commission, Hampshire County Council, New Forest District Council, Natural England, the Verderers and New Forest National Park Authority. - 1.3 It is not limited to protected areas (e.g. SSSI, SPA or grazing land) or to the boundary of the New Forest National Park since recreation needs to be facilitated and managed throughout the wider New Forest area. - 1.4 The MoU reflects and builds on the agreed Priority Task of the Recreation Management Strategy Steering and Advisory Groups, which is: - to agree an overall plan for where within and around the National Park we should encourage people to go to enjoy outdoor recreation, and how this should be achieved.
+The aim would be to both improve the New Forest's recreational experience and enhance the other special qualities (including its rich wildlife, tranquility and commoning tradition) and to avoid inadvertently damaging the special qualities which people come to the New Forest to enjoy. - 1.5 It also complements the New Forest National Park Recreation Management Strategy 2010-2030, describing how statutory organisations will work together to achieve the Strategy. - 1.6 Although intended specifically for the National Park, the National Park purposes provide a useful context for recreation management across the whole area: - to conserve and enhance the natural beauty, wildlife and cultural heritage of the Park; and - to promote opportunities for the understanding and enjoyment of the Park's special qualities by the public.